DownArrows/dab/README.md

 Some are reserved to the privileged user.
 If they accept Reddit usernames, they accept them as `AGreatUsername`, `/u/AGreatUsername`, and `u/AGreatUsername`.

- - `hide` hide an user from reports
+ - `hide` hide a user from reports
- - `info` information about an user: creation date, registration date, suspension or deletion status, inactive status
+ - `info` information about a user: creation date, registration date, suspension or deletion status, inactive status
  - `karma` give negative/positive/total karma for the given username
  - `purge` (privileged) completely remove from the database one or several users
  - `register` try to register a list of usernames; if it starts with the hiding prefix the user will be hidden from reports
  - `sep` or `separator` or `=` post a separation rule
  - `sip` or `sipthebep` quote from sipthebep
- - `unhide` don't hide an user from reports
+ - `unhide` don't hide a user from reports
  - `unregister` (privileged) unregister one or several user
  - `version` post the bot's version